 Of its companions; and no more

 These secrets of an elder day.

 Flatter hands of perfect skill

 For one beloved Friend alone.

 In the above stanzas, Shelley goes on to give a fanciful account of the manner in which this guitar was wrought and the melodies which a musician can produce from it.
 There were many trees growing on the mountain-range called the autumn, some of spring, some of April buds and showers, and all of love, a musician cut down one tree and, obtaining some wood from it, he wrought this guitar.
 The musicians filled the guitar with such music that it could produce all kinds of sweet sounds that are heard anywhere.
-It could reproduce the sound the sounds of fountains, of streams, of the ocean, of birds, and spheres.
-However, the nature and extent of the guitar’s response to anyone who played on it would depend on the degree of skill which the player possessed.
+It could reproduce the sound the sounds of fountains, streams, the ocean, birds, and spheres.
+However, the nature and extent of the guitar’s response to anyone who played on it would depend on the degree of skill that the player possessed.
 To expert fingers, this guitar could even open up musical secrets of olden times.
 But the guitar reserves its highest and holiest music for the skillful fingers of Shelley’s beloved friend, Jane.

 As has already been said above, this poem is pretty conceit.
 Borrowing the names of certain characters from Shakespeare’s play, The Tempest, Shelley calls himself Ariel, giving the name Miranda to Jane and her husband as a pair of lovers, and himself as Jane’s guardian spirit.
 Shelley also imagines that Ferdinand and Miranda (that is, Edward and Jane) have lived through many lives and that he (Ariel) has attended upon them and guarded Jane’s happiness throughout those various lives.
 All this is a fanciful way of the poet imagines, that, each time, Jane died, the moon was so grief-stricken that it retired into a dark cell, but that Ariel’s grief was even greater than that of the moon.